Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Implementation Using Photonic Quantum Walks

 The protocol maps to the photonic architecture as follows:

-\begin{itemize} \item {Initialization:} The voting authority (VA) prepares \( h \) photons, each in the entangled Bell state \( |\Phi^+\rangle \), using the BS–HWP method described earlier.
+\begin{enumerate} \item {Initialization:} The Voting Authority (VA) prepares \( h \) photons, each in the entangled Bell state \( |\Phi^+\rangle \), using the BS–HWP method described earlier.
 Each photon encodes one Bell pair via polarization-path encoding.
-The VA retains one mode from each pair and sends the corresponding other mode to the first voter \( V_0 \), for each index \( a \in \{1, 2, \ldots, h\} \).
+The VA retains one mode from each pair and sends the corresponding other mode to the first participant \( V_0 \), for each index \( a \in \{1, 2, \ldots, h\} \).

-\item {Sequential Voting:} Each voter receives the photon and performs one of the following actions:
+\item {Sequential Vetoing:} Each participant receives the photon and performs one of the following actions:

 \begin{itemize} \item \textit{Identity operation (no veto):} The photon is left unchanged. \item \textit{Phase gate \( P^{(a)} \) (veto):} Implemented using a PS at angle \( \pi/2^{a-1} \). \end{itemize}